ballerina-platform/nballerina/docs/subset08.md

 ## Additions from subset 7

+* Multiple modules
+   * Full import declaration syntax is supported.
-* a qualified identifier in a function-reference can refer to a function definition defined in another module
+   * A qualified identifier in a function-reference can refer to a function definition defined in another module.
-* a variable-reference or type-reference can be a qualified identifier referring to a constant or type defined in another module
+   * A variable-reference or type-reference can be a qualified identifier referring to a constant or type defined in another module.
-* Support `check` and `checkpanic` in call statements
+* `check` and `checkpanic` are supported in call statements

 ## Implemented spec changes since 2021R1